MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Office-365-groups.md

 Deleting a Microsoft 365 group will remove the mailbox alias for persistent Outlook/OWA conversations and Teams meeting invites, and mark the SharePoint site for deletion.
 It takes approximately 20 minutes between the removal of a team and its effect on Outlook.
 Deleting a team from the Teams client will remove it immediately from view to all who are members of the team.
 If you remove members of a Microsoft 365 Group that has had Teams functionality enabled on it, there could be a delay of approximately two hours before the team is removed from view in the Teams client for the affected people who were removed.

-For details about groups and teams end of lifecycle options, see  [End of lifecycle options for groups, teams, and Yammer](/microsoft-365/solutions/end-life-cycle-groups-teams-sites-yammer) and [Archive or delete a team in Microsoft Teams](./archive-or-delete-a-team.md).
+For details about groups and teams end of lifecycle options, see  [End of lifecycle options for groups, teams, and Viva Engage](/microsoft-365/solutions/end-life-cycle-groups-teams-sites-viva-engage) and [Archive or delete a team in Microsoft Teams](./archive-or-delete-a-team.md).

 ## Related topics